YaronL16/Hafifon/09.Docker/README.md

   Are all questions answered?
 You are ready to go :wink: :sparkles:

  **Containers**
+  - How would companies deliver apps before containers and VMs?
   - What are containers?
   - What are the differences between containers and VMs?
   - What are self-healing containers with restart policies?
 (References: always, unless-stopped, on-failed)